AT-Publishing/website/0-blackfriday.md

 <b>Get the new <a href="http://bit.ly/ledger-backup-pack">Backup Bundle at shop.ledger.com</a> straight from here or make an order in the same store through <a href="https://hodlerscashback.com/ledger-wallet-bundle/">Ledger wallet cashback service at hodlerscashback.com</a>.</b>

 The cashback offer requires sign up with an email.

-#### Ledger Nano X Discount

-Ledger Nano X is a new product, and as you know, newly launched tech toys normally do not get on sale.

-If you want to save on the new Ledger Nano X wallet but don't care for the Backup Pack above, your only option is to get the <a href="https://hodlerscashback.com/hi/#shop">3% Ledger Nano X Cashback</a>.

-It's not much, but it sure is better than nothing.

-#### TradingView Loves Bitcoin: Deal offer for PRO plans paid in BTC

-{{ site.stars.five }}

-TradingView has opened an offer for crypto traders to promote their new payment option - Bitcoin.
-Previously, you were only able to pay your TradingView PRO with Paypal but since February 2019, a BTC payment option is added.

-The price for the Tradingview subscription with crypto payments is fixed in Bitcoin, and so its USD value varies with the BTCUSD ratio.

-<b>Go to the crypto offer homepage of this <a href="http://bit.ly/tradingview-moon" rel="nofollow">TradingView Deal</a> and see how much discount you'll be getting.</b>

 <div id="past"></div>